Ledges State Park: Geology

 The sandstone of the cliffs was the remnant of the prehistoric sea that covered the Midwest approximately 300 million years ago.
 The cliffs themselves are the result of recent glaciation during the last ice age approximately 13,000 years ago, when meltwater carved quickly down through the rock.

 Recreation

 Many hiking trails are located throughout the Ledges.
 Woodlands are located in the park containing mainly basswood, maple, oak, and hickory trees.
 Prairie and clearings are also located throughout the park.
 Canoeing and fishing is made possible as the Des Moines River runs along the west side of the park.

-Rustic or modern campsites are available.
-75% of campsites are reservable but 25% of sites are first come first serve.